PetrPPetrov/beautiful-capi/doc/DevelopersGuide.md

 }
 ~~~

-For simplicity we put down some details here, like calling conventions or C linkage option for these functions.
+For simplicity we put down some details here, like calling conventions or C linkage options for these functions.

 Note that all plain C function names have *hello_world_* prefix which came from _HelloWorld_ namespace.
 The second part of all plain C function names is *printer_* which came from _Printer_ class name.